mehradans92/PoreVoyant/transformer/README.md

 MOFormer_modded has been taken from this paper: https://pubs.acs.org/doi/10.1021/jacs.2c11420.

 Pretraining done on BW20K dataset.
 SMILES for those have been generated independently.
 Finetuned weights for the transformer on band gap is too large to be uploaded here.
+Note: I am currently fixing the uncertainty calculations.